docker/docs/docker-hub/builds/index.md

 integrates seamlessly with autobuild and autoredeploy.

-> **Note**: While the Autotest feature builds an image for testing purposes, it does not push the resulting image to Docker Hub or the external registry.
+> **Note**: While the Autotest feature builds an image for testing purposes, it does not push the resulting image to Docker Hub.